 Their winter plumage of buff, brown, black and white exactly corresponds to the muted colours of the shingle and as a consequence they can be hard to discern, especially as they also like to crouch low in the many tiny depressions in the shingle to nibble at the poppy seeds they seek and find amongst the pebbles.Watching one bird I saw it actually lift small pebbles in its bill to discover any seeds below, a behaviour previously unknown to me.

 Even though they were now feeding contentedly for the most part, some perceived danger would cause them to flee at irregular intervals and away they would go in a compact vocal flock but always to return, sometimes landing distantly before working their way along the ground towards us.
-By our sitting quietly and remaining still they gained confidence and slowly came within our range.
+By our sitting quietly and remaining still they gained confidence and slowly came within range of our cameras.

 Such sociable little birds they always seek to remain in contact with each other.
 When in a group they moved fast, swarming over and amongst the pebbles whilst at other times single birds would tarry before running to catch up with the others.
 The two or three whiter adult males clearly stood out amongst the majority of duller juveniles and females in the flock.